MKagesawa/BenevoProjects/design_pattern_decisions.md

 ## Design Patterns Not Used

 ### JavaScript Tests
+I chose to use Solidity tests instead of JavaScript tests because Solidity tests

 ### Oraclize Solidity Tests
 There are not tests for functions using Oracle such as getPollution() and __callback() because these functions require an external call to Oraclize and cannot be tested with solidty tests.

 ### Ropsten Testnet
-As deployment on the Rinkeby Testnet is required, BenevoToken and Benevoprojects are deployed on it currently.
+As deployment on the Rinkeby Testnet is required for the course, BenevoToken and Benevoprojects are deployed on it currently.
 However, as Rinkeby is PoA while Ropsten is PoW, Ropsten better reproduces the current production environment.
 As I plan to make BenevoToken a web mineable token, I will deploy on the Ropsten Testnet instead in the future.

 ## Future Improvements
-- directly mine BenevoToken for a project
+- Finish implementing BenevoToken to make it web browser mineable ERC20 Token
+- Use hashing algorithm other than keccak256 to make it GPU and ASICs resistant.
+The aim is for more people to become aware of the charitable projects and participate in